Dietrich Klagges: Regierungsrat

-On 1 January 1931 Klagges was appointed Regierungsrat (Government Counselor), a lower ranked government official, in the Education Ministry by Anton Franzen, the Nazi Interior and Education Minister of the Brunswick Free State.
-After long political quarrels and intrigues, however, Franzen had to step down only a few months later, and this triggered an internal political crisis in the Free State, threatening a coalition breakdown.
+On 1 January 1931, Klagges was appointed Regierungsrat (government counselor), a lower ranked government official, in the Education Ministry by Anton Franzen, the Nazi Interior and Education Minister of the Brunswick state government.
+After long political quarrels and intrigues, however, Franzen had to step down at the end of July 1931, and this triggered an internal political crisis, threatening a coalition breakdown.

 State Minister of the Interior and Education

-Owing to the imminent crisis, Adolf Hitler personally intervened in the matter and gave the German National People's Party an ultimatum that, in the end, led to Klagges being appointed as State Minister for the Interior and Education in the Brunswick State Government on 15 September 1931.
-At the July 1932 parliamentary election, Klagges was elected as a member of the Reichstag from the Nazi Party electoral list.
+Owing to the imminent crisis, Adolf Hitler personally intervened in the matter and gave the DNVP an ultimatum that led to Klagges succeeding Franzen as Interior and Education Minister on 15 September 1931.
+Klagges set about, two years before the Nazis seized national power, imposing professional bans against Social Democrats and Jews in the civil service, resulting in the dismissal of many teaching staff at the Braunschweig Technical College.

+At the July 1932 parliamentary election, Klagges was elected as a deputy of the Reichstag from the Nazi Party electoral list.
 He would remain a Reichstag deputy until the end of the Nazi regime, representing electoral constituency 15 (East Hanover) from November 1932, and constituency 16 (South Hanover-Braunschweig) from November 1933.
-Already in 1931, two years before the Nazis seized power, Klagges imposed professional bans against Social Democrats and Jews in the civil service, which struck, among others, many teaching staff at the Braunschweig Technical College.